What I do and why I do it

 Lifelong learning: Throughout my life I’ve continuously identified or developed highly efficient and effective workflows to rapidly acquire new knowledge and become impactful in a variety of crafts in domains such as business, music, and photography.
 I’m very much self-directed in my learning although I do leverage many specific experts that I seek out to help me accelerate my growth in particular areas.

 In a different domain and medium I am a photographer.
-I focus on capturing unique images of wildlife, people, places, and culture.
+I focus on capturing unique images of wildlife, nature, people, and places, and spend a lot of my time traveling for photography.
 Check out my photography portfolio where you will also find links to my YouTube channel and Instagram profile.

 For over thirty years, I’ve worked in leadership positions in the technology industry at many small and large companies.
 Most recently, I was the Director of Getting Shit Done at Shopify, helping the company scale culture and internal tools during a period of hypergrowth.
 Nowadays I consult to a number of different organisations to help them become more effective as they scale.
 Read some of my thoughts about teamwork at the Creativity at Scale site.